 - Seek funding and act as a sounding board for future HIA projects.

 - Support efforts to evaluate and document the processes and outcomes of HIA.

 - Promote/systematize policies for HIAs and Health in All Policies.

 *HIA, as articulated by the National Research Council, uses a distinct methodology and is one tool for promoting health in policies and plans.
 The MN HIA Coalition acknowledges that sometimes other tools are more appropriate and useful in achieving better health for a population.

 Goals of the MN HIA Coalition will be achieved through the development of a strategic plan/work plan.
 Anyone is welcome to join the MN HIA Coalition as long as they agree with the MN HIA Coalition’s Goals, Values and Principles of Collaboration.

-The third MN HIA Coalition meeting has been scheduled for Monday, February 24, 2014.
-If you are interested in joining the MN HIA Coalition or attending the next meeting, please send an email to email@example.com.
+If you are interested in joining the MN HIA Coalition or attending the next meetings, please send an email to email@example.com.

 Below are agendas and meeting notes for the MN HIA Coalition.

 - February 24, 2014 Agenda (PDF: 2 pages/125KB)